-A. The deadline is 31st March for 2018 applications and thereafter 31st December each year for recruitment in the Following year.
+A. The deadline is 31st March for 2018 applications and 31st December each year for recruitment in the Following year.

 Q. Where will I be based during my Training Contract?

 A. Our trainees will be expected to do a seat in each of our branch offices, namely Bawtry, Retford and Ollerton.

 Q. Can I apply for a Training Contract if I haven’t studied law at University?

 A. We welcome applications from students with degrees in all types of disciplines from a variety of Universities.
-You would need to have completed your GDL or LPC before you started working for us as a Trainee.
+You would however, need to have completed your GDL or LPC before you started working for us as a trainee solicitor.

 Q. How soon do I need to apply for a Training Contract?

 A. We would expect to receive your trainee solicitor contract application by 31st March for Training Contracts starting in September 2018 and thereafter by 31 December each year for Training Contracts commencing in the following September.

 Q. What seats would I be most likely to take during my Training Contract and would I have a choice as to which seats I take?